jptboy/cs1300-finalProject/README.txt

 2.
 I pretty much knew everything else and I learned structs by messing with them

-I wrote a shell script that is supposed to compile and run my output file but for somereason bash says no permission even if you do
+I wrote a shell script that is supposed to compile and run my output file So you can give it a go

-$ chmod -u -x ./runprogram.sh
+$ chmod +x ./runprogram.sh
+$ ./runprogram.sh

-The bash command to compile my program is here then I guess:
+The bash command to compile my program is here though:

 g++ -std=c++11 storeDriver.cpp Store.cpp Inventory.cpp Customer.cpp Electronic.cpp Clothing.cpp Food.cpp Item.cpp -o ./test.o